TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 1. Static
 2. Dynamic

-Static triangle meshes can't move and are bounding-volume-heirarchy accelerated.
+Static triangle meshes can't move and are bounding-volume-hierarchy accelerated.
 This means they are much more performant for static geometry like your level terrain or map, but they can't move or react to forces. **It does not support triangle-triangle interaction,** but is significantly faster for raycasting and convex hulls.
 Therefore, dynamic triangle meshes won't be able to collide triangle-to-triangle collisions with BVH static meshes.

 Dynamic triangle meshes are special: they support **deformable and/or moving concave meshes**.
 They also support **triangle-to-triangle collision with other dynamic triangle meshes**.
 However: